• Monday 8 September

 15:00 - 16:30

-Browse our Poster Gallery to see who will present – on-site and virtually – and get in touch with your fellow scientists to discuss your and their latest research projects in front of the poster.
-Download list of posters
+Browse our Poster Gallery to see who will present and get in touch with your fellow scientists to discuss your and their latest research projects in front of the poster.

 • Keynote lecture (16:30 - 17:15)